HealthSamurai/documentation/aidbox-configuration/aidbox-api-constructor/acl.md

 * `engine`: currently only `aidbox.rest.acl/filter-table-insert-row-sql` is supported
 * `filter-table`: zen symbol defining filter table
 * `params`: sql parameters.
 See [Parameter section](acl.md#parameter).
 * `values`: values to insert in row.
 This property value is a map in which keys are column names and values are sql substrings for values.

+### Conditional CRUD

+By default `aidbox.rest.acl/create`,
+`aidbox.rest.acl/conditional-update`,
+`aidbox.rest.acl/conditional-delete` engines doesn't make ACL checks, but this behavior could be overwritten by setting `BOX_FEATURES_ACL_CONDITIONAL__CRUD__ENABLE__CHECKS` environment variable.

 #### Example